ross96D/rdb/README.md

 # Summary
 key-value database, embeddable and single file only with in-memory keys that points to the value on disk.

-The database work like an append only file and to avoid a big files of invalid data (cada cierto tiempo se corre una tarea para borrar todos los datos invalidos y actualizar el arbol)
+The database work always append to underlying file to avoid complexity and gain performance.
+This approach has the downside of accumulating garbage a background process is run from time to time to cleanup the garbage